News and Events

 Your equipment training and initial usage on us

 CharFac is inviting proposals for Explore Nano, a one-time program to allow potential users from outside the University of Minnesota to be trained on the specific equipment and make the first few uses of that equipment, free of charge.
 The amount of funds available are limited, so interested parties should plan to apply early.
-Similar program is also available at Minnesota Nano Center.
+The program covers select SEM, TEM, AFM, XPS, XRD and Raman instruments.

 More details about the program are available here.